automl/DeepCAVE/README.md

 make install-dev
 ```

-If you want to use the given examples, run this after installing:
+If you want to try the examples for recording your results in DeepCAVE format, run this after installing:
 ```bash
 make install-examples
 ```